SpareCores/sc-www/src/assets/articles/llm-inference-speed.md

 ## Price-Performance Analysis

-Calculating the performance for the price requires us to join the `server_price` table, for example taking into account the best on-demand server price:
+Calculating the performance for the price requires us to join the `server_price` table.
+For example, considering the best on-demand server price:

 ```sql
 WITH scores AS (